-Please note that although the COVID vaccination is not required to be on the Utica campus, many of the fieldwork placements do require the vaccination.
+Please note that although the COVID vaccination is not required to be on the Utica campus, many of our fieldwork placements do require the vaccination.
 If you are not fully vaccinated this may pose a challenge to finding a fieldwork placement for you.

-Occupational therapy prerequisite coursework must be successfully completed (grade of B - or better) before the beginning of Fieldwork Level II experiences.
+Occupational therapy prerequisite coursework must be successfully completed (grade of "C" or better) prior to the beginning of Fieldwork Level II experiences.

-Occupational therapy faculty members are responsible for reviewing all students to determine readiness for Fieldwork Level I and Level II experiences and approve the student's placement.
+Occupational therapy faculty members have the responsibility to review all students to determine readiness for Fieldwork Level I and Level II experiences and approve the student's placement.